2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in Mississippi

 The colleges and universities below are the most popular for visual and performing arts majors pursuing a bachelor's degree.

-Our analysis found University of Southern Mississippi to be the most popular school for visual and performing arts students who want to pursue a bachelor’s degree in Mississippi.
+Our 2023 rankings named University of Southern Mississippi the most popular school in Mississippi for visual and performing arts students working on their bachelor’s degree.
 Located in the city of Hattiesburg, Southern Miss is a public college with a large student population.

 Women make up 46% of the visual and performing arts majors at the school.